 Both arb and value bet finders provide a stream of odds that typically shorten after being identified.
 Over a large enough sample, arbs and value bets beat the Closing Line.

 It’s worth noting that arbs often occur when the bookmaker was too slow to slash their price.
-The bookmaker catches up with the rest of the industry shortly after.
-Hence the bookmaker side of the arbitrage bet, overall, beats the Closing Line while the other side of the bet doesn’t.
+The bookmaker catches up with the ‘sharps‘ shortly after.
+Hence the bookmaker side of a basic ‘Bookmaker vs Betfair’ arbitrage bet, overall, beats the Closing Line while the exchange side does not.

-Value bets (from subscription products) find less ‘obvious’ inaccuracies in the odds.
-These are eventually ironed out and, overall, the odds taken will drop — hence enabling users to beat the Closing Line.
+Value bets from subscription products are capable of finding less ‘obvious’ inaccuracies in the odds than arbitrage bets.
+These opportunities are eventually eliminated out by bettors snapping up the odds before they drop down to their true price — hence enabling fast punters to beat the Closing Line.

 For the best value bet finders, check out my review: Best Value Betting Software